-Congratulations to the recipients of the 2019-2020 Interdisciplinary Doctoral Fellowship!
-The IAS is pleased to be supporting four fellows.
+Congratulations to the recipients of the 2020-2021 Interdisciplinary Doctoral Fellowship!
+The IAS is pleased to be supporting five fellows.

 Click here to watch a video from six different IDF-sponsoring centers about their application process and specific IDF experience.

 Applicants for the Graduate School’s Interdisciplinary Doctoral Fellowship are required to include a letter of support from the center or institute’s director in their application.
 The IAS will review applications and notify applicants whether or not their applications will be supported by the IAS.
 The IAS will provide a letter of support to the DGS of those students whose applications will be supported in advance of the Graduate School’s deadline.

 Required materials for IAS consideration (due to the IAS FIRST):

 2. Curriculum vitae (2 pp.)

 3. Research project proposal (100-word abstract and 2-page proposal)